SmartSystems-UniAndes/Solar_Radiation_Forecasting/README.md

 ## About

-This repository contains the work developed by Gabriel Narvaez et al. in *Machine learning for site-adaptation and solar radiation forecasting* [1].
+This repository contains the work developed by Narvaez, G, et al. in *Machine learning for site-adaptation and solar radiation forecasting* [1].
+Here is shown the solar radiation forecasting implementation with a RNN composed by LSTM units.

 ## Work Environment